 Conclusion

 Even when this is just a glimpse of what is coming in Autopilot Version 2, hopefully, you all like the new Device Preparation Pages I just showed you.
-As always there is more to it than meets the eye, so I still have a lot of stuff I need to look into to give you the whole story.
-So prepare yourself for some amazing stuff 🙂 (when the insider preview and the IME has the knowledge to do so)
+As always, there is more to it than meets the eye, so I still have a lot of stuff I need to look into to give you the whole story.
+So prepare yourself for some amazing stuff 🙂 (when the insider preview and the IME have the knowledge to do so)